guoguo12/writings/_posts/2017-10-06-classify-modelnet.md

 title: Classifying 3D Shapes using Keras on FloydHub
 ---

+_(Note: I originally wrote this article in June 2017.
+At the time, FloydHub's introductory offer was 100 hours of free GPU time.
+I added FloydHub to the article so that people without access to GPUs could run the experiment.
+Since their new free tier only includes CPU time, you'll need to find access to a GPU on your own.)_

 In this tutorial, we'll train a 3D convolutional neural network (CNN) to classify CAD models of real-world objects.

 <!-- The reference code/data for this tutorial can be found [on GitHub](https://github.com/guoguo12/modelnet-cnn).] -->